 Hover to see how factors connect to Social Supports.
 Then click connected factors to explore strategies related to multiple factors.

 Social Supports are the perception and presence of a support network available to help a student if needed.
-People are social creatures, and our happiness is in part based on having supportive friends and family.
+People are social creatures, and our well-being is in part based on having supportive friends and family.
 The power of Social Supports extends to learning: a student's perception of the strength of the support they have, even if they do not end up calling upon their supports, is a key contributor to their academic success, including learning to read and write.

 Key sources of Social Supports include parents, friends, classmates, teachers, and other school resources and staff.
 These sources offer different types of support to a student: